WebKit/WebKit/Source/bmalloc/libpas/Documentation.md

 supporting many heaps at once, engineered with the hopes that someday it'll be used for comprehensive isoheaping of all malloc/new callsites in C/C++ programs.

-Since WebKit r213753, we've been steadinly enabling libpas as a replacement for WebKit's bmalloc and MetaAllocator.
+Since WebKit r213753, we've been steadily enabling libpas as a replacement for WebKit's bmalloc and MetaAllocator.
 This has so far added up to a ~2% Speedometer2 speed-up and a ~8% memory improvement (on multiple memory benchmarks).
 Half of the speed-up comes from replacing the MetaAllocator, which was JavaScriptCore's old way of managing executable memory.
 Now, JSC uses libpas's jit_heap to manage executable memory.
 The other half